hakoemmy/Timer-CounterDown-Plugin/README.md

 # Timer-CounterDown-lugin
-JQurey Plugin
+This JQurey Plugin
- just simple to use it.
+ can be used in any web app.